meeplemaker/idl4-cc-rpi-install/README.md

 ![ssh step 1](/img/ssh-1.png)

-Et voilà, from now we have possible to have remote access to the Raspberry Pi.
+Et voilà, from now we have remote access to the Raspberry Pi.

 ![ssh step 2](/img/ssh-2.png)